Dale Horvath: Casting

 Frank Darabont, who left the show before season 2, had originally planned for the second-season premiere to include a flashback depicting how Dale met Andrea and Amy.
 Hank Stuever of The Washington Post, in his review of the second-season premiere "What Lies Ahead", cites Dale's delay in telling the group that he has fixed the RV's radiator to keep them focused on finding Sophia as an example of what is the core of the show: "the world is destroyed, and each episode seems as if it's avoiding the inevitable demise of everyone".
 Zack Handlen of The A.V.
-Club called the reveal that Dale was faking work on the RV "great, because it's a twist that fits well with his character, and also makes him more likable".
-Handlen considered the scene with Andrea confronting Dale about his actions back at the CDC "a good, meaty scene for both of them.
+Club called the reveal that Dale repairing the RV was only him faking "great, because it's a twist that fits well with his character, and also makes him more likable".
+Handlen considered the scene in which Andrea confronts Dale regarding his actions at the CDC to be "a good, meaty scene for both of them.
 Andrea still wishes she'd been allowed to die, and Dale (who is probably the show's best character at this point) refuses to let anyone die if he can help it.
 It's an argument that doesn't tell us which side to pick, and it gives Andrea some strong arguments, arguments that are going to continue to be issues for every character in the show: Is it really worth it to stay alive in this kind of Hell?"
-Scott Meslow from The Atlantic in his review of "Bloodletting" complained about the "irritating, repetitive confrontation" between Andrea and Dale over Dale's refusal to let Andrea commit suicide: "The two characters argued and argued, saying the same things—"I saved your life" versus "it was my choice to make"—in four or five different ways."
+Scott Meslow from The Atlantic in his review of "Bloodletting" complained about the "irritating, repetitive confrontation between Andrea and Dale over Dale's refusal to let Andrea commit suicide.
+The two characters argued and argued, saying the same things—"I saved your life" versus "it was my choice to make"—in four or five different ways."
 Meanwhile, Catherine Gee of The Daily Telegraph welcomed the introduction of Hershel, the "new old and wise chap Hershal (the vet) to rival our existing old and wise chap Dale".
 The Baltimore Sun journalist Andrew Conrad commented in his review of "Save the Last One" that the relationship between Dale and Andrea "continues to play out like that of an overbearing father and his icy teenage daughter".
 In his review of "Cherokee Rose", Conrad identifies the "best hug" as occurring when Rick reunites with Dale, calling it "The Babe Ruth of hugs".
 Darren Franich of Entertainment Weekly pointed out a flaw in Dale's reasoning that the group needed to remove the zombie from the well without contaminating the water: "I'm not sure how a couple months of bloated pustular ichor-seeping zombie flesh wouldn't have contaminated the water, but I suppose you can just boil that out."